Hands-on Canon PowerShot V1 review: is this compact camera comeback a Sony ZV killer?

 Canon PowerShot V1: Early verdict

-From my brief time with the Canon PowerShot V1, this may not be compact camera people were clamoring for… but the Sony ZV-1 II may be in trouble.
+The Canon PowerShot V1 may not be the compact photographic camera that people were clamoring for – but the Sony ZV-1 II may be in trouble.
 The PowerShot V series is aimed at vloggers, and the V1 is aiming squarely at the ZV-1 II.

 I was impressed by the tenacity of the autofocus, even in prolonged 30fps bursts, and the 16-50mm zoom range is simply perfect for vlogging and everyday content creation.
-Honestly, if the Canon PowerShot V10 is too basic for you but the Canon EOS R50 is too advanced, I think the V10 is going to be perfect for you.
+If the Canon PowerShot V10 is too basic for you but the Canon EOS R50 V is too advanced, I think the V1 is going to be perfect for you.

-However, as best as can be told from rushed conditions on a show floor having never used a camera before, the Canon PowerShot V1 looks like it might be the new force to reckon with in the vlogging compact sphere.
+I haven't been able to properly test Canon Log 3 on this new sensor, nor the physical ND filters, but right now the Canon PowerShot V1 looks like it might be the new force to reckon with in the vlogging compact sphere.

 TOPICS